akchro/hl7-parse/README.md

-# HL7 LiteBoard
+# Prism

-A lightweight, clinician-friendly solution that ingests HL7 data streams and presents them in a digestible, editable, and exportable format.
-Built for healthcare professionals to bridge the gap between complex HL7 standards and daily clinical workflows.
-The platform also supports AI-powered conversion into clean, interactive formats (XML, JSON, PDF).
+A lightweight, clinician-friendly solution that transforms complex HL7 data streams into digestible, editable, and exportable formats.
+Built for healthcare professionals to bridge the gap between technical HL7 standards and daily clinical workflows.
+The platform supports AI-powered conversion into clean, interactive formats (XML, JSON, PDF).

 ---

-## 🚀 Overview
+##  Overview

-HL7 LiteBoard translates complex HL7 v2 messages into a clean, interactive dashboard, allowing healthcare professionals to quickly review, update, and generate patient records in familiar formats (PDF, JSON, XML).
+Prism translates complex HL7 v2 messages into a clean, interactive dashboard, allowing healthcare professionals to quickly review, update, and generate patient records in familiar formats (PDF, JSON, XML).
 This tool reduces intake and discharge times while lowering integration costs for healthcare systems.

 ---

-## 🏥 Problem Statement
+##  Problem Statement

 - **Complexity of HL7**: HL7 v2 is the backbone of healthcare interoperability, but its structure is highly technical and difficult for non-technical users to interpret.
 - **Cost of Integration**: Hospitals spend significant resources on interface engines and consultants to manage HL7 data.